JoshData/pdf-redactor/README.md

 Get this module and then install its dependencies with:

 	pip3 install -r requirements.txt
-	(for Python 2, replace `pdfminer3k` with `pdfminer` in `requirements.txt`)

 `pdf_redactor.py` processes a PDF given on standard input and writes a new, redacted PDF to standard output.

-Because pdfrw doesn't support content stream compression, you should use a tool like [qpdf](http://qpdf.sourceforge.net/) to decompress the PDF prior to using this tool, and then to re-compress and web-optimize (linearize) the PDF after.
-The full command would be something like:

-	qpdf --stream-data=uncompress document.pdf - \
-	 | python3 pdf_redactor.py > /tmp/temp.pdf
-	 && qpdf --linearize /tmp/tmp.pdf document-redacted.pdf

-(qpdf's first argument can't be standard input, unfortunately, so a one-liner isn't possible.)

 However, you should use the `pdf_redactor` module as a library and pass in text filtering functions written in Python, since the command-line version of the tool does not yet actually do anything to the PDF.
 That means you should make your own main module like this: